 Range of specialty stitches

-I did my first Jessica stitch (very center of the star in Kreinik) and now I am working on the Burden Stitch which is the woven looking stitch on the side of the double fan double.
+My first Jessica stitch (is in the very center of the star in Kreinik).
+Now I am working on the Burden Stitch which is the woven looking stitch on the side of the double fan double.
 I LOVE THIS PROJECT!!

 Share the love

 I have been posting on my Instagram social media account and I have gotten several emails about how to get started in counted canvas needlepoint.
 SO following this post I am going to set up a page that tells some things you need and maybe where you need to go to get started in counted canvas.